Bismay5467/Bismay5467/README.md

 A passionate, curious self-taught full stack Web Developer from India.
 My passion for software lies with dreaming up ideas and making them true with elegant interfaces.
 I take great care in the experience, architecture, and code quality of the things I build.
 <br /><br />

-- 🎓 Currently a freshman at National Institute of Technology, Suratkhal.
+- 🎓 Currently a sophomore at National Institute of Technology, Suratkhal.
 - 🌐 Working on Web Dev Projects.
 - 🌱 I'm currently learning about microservices.
 - 🧑‍💻 Most used line of code : `git push origin dev`.